Thilak-cm/Thilak-cm/README.md

 # Hi there 🌊  I'm Thilak CM!

 🔭 I’m currently working on:
-- Machine Learning and Natural Language Processing projects
+- ML, DL and NLP projects
 - Making a successful side hustle out of photography 📸
 - Typing out all of this faster than you can read it 💨